pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   the `@` operator only applies to the right-most portion
     *  The `@` sign is always required for math and comparison operations.
     *  The predefined Arlington types used with `@` are the primitive types such as boolean, integer, number, string-*, name, etc.
-    *  It is also possible to use an array for certain predicates such as `fn:Contains(...)`
+    *  It is also possible to use the key name of an array for certain predicates such as `fn:Contains(...)`
     *  For complex types, if the "DefaultValue" for KeyA is `@KeyB` then it means that the "default value for Key A is the value of Key B" and so long as Keys A and B both have the same type then this is acceptable.
 *   `true` and `false` (all lowercase) are the PDF keywords (required for explicit comparison with `@key`) - uppercase `TRUE` and `FALSE` **never** get used in predicates as they represent Arlington model values such as for "Required", "IndirectReference" or "Inheritable" fields.
 *   All predicates start with `fn:` (case-sensitive, single COLON) followed by an uppercase character (`A`-'Z')